jphmrst/PLC/src/plc/vfp/Logic.lagda.md

-We can use this logical equivalence to state and prove familiar laws such as the commutativity and associativity of various operators, the De Morgan laws, and the disributivity laws.
+We can use this logical equivalence to state and prove familiar laws such as the commutativity and associativity of various operators, the De Morgan laws, and the distributivity laws.
 For example:

 ```
 ×-comm : ∀ (A B : Set) → (A × B) ⇔ (B × A)